Large-calibre artillery: Modern weapons

 With the new metallurgical methods and precision engineering of the Industrial Revolution, a revolution in armaments, including artillery took place.
-In the 1860s, the industrialist Sir William Armstrong, who had already built one of the first breech-loading rifled artillery pieces, constructed a 600-pounder 'monster gun' of then extraordinary size at the Elswick Ordnance Company in Newcastle.
+In the 1860s, the industrialist Sir William Armstrong, who had already built one of the first breech-loading rifled artillery pieces, constructed a 600 lb 'monster gun' of then extraordinary size at the Elswick Ordnance Company in Newcastle.
 The gun was a rifled muzzle-loader of 22,000 kg that fired shells of up to 600 lb and could pierce 4.5 in of iron armour.
 Armstrong identified them as "shunt" guns, but they were soon popularly known as "monster" guns.

-By the 1880s he had built guns of over 40 ft in length that could fire 1,800 lb shells and punch through an incredible 30 in of iron at a range of 8 mi.
+By the 1880s he had built guns of over 40 ft in length that could fire 1,800 lb shells and punch through 30 in of iron at a range of 8 mi.
 The gun was exhibited at the Royal Mining Engineering Jubilee Exhibition held at Newcastle in 1887 for Queen Victoria's golden jubilee.

 Prior to World War I, the German military was especially interested in the development of superweapons due to the need for the Schlieffen plan to march past a line of Belgian fortifications constructed specifically to stop such an invasion route.
 During the opening phases of the war, the Germans employed a 420 mm Krupp howitzer (the Big Bertha) and two 305 mm Skoda Mörser M. 11 mortars to reduce the famous fortresses of Liège and Namur.
 Their low overland mobility made them arrive later than the infantry at Liège, so several infantry assaults were made with heavy loss of life and generally little success.
 The guns arrived a few days later and reduced the forts at Liège one-by-one over a short period of a few days.

-Larger artillery after this opening period was generally limited to railway guns, which had much greater mobility, or naval monitors (two of the British Lord Clive class monitors were fitted with an 18 in gun, and HMS General Wolfe fired 33 km at a railway bridge in Belgium).
+Larger artillery after this opening period was generally limited to railway guns, which had much greater mobility, or naval monitors (two of the British Lord Clive class monitors were fitted with a 18 in gun, and HMS General Wolfe fired 33 km at a railway bridge in Belgium).
 All of the major powers involved employed such weapons in limited numbers, typically between 280 and 305 mm although some larger weapons were also used.

 The longest-ranged and longest-barreled of the heavy guns deployed in World War I was the Paris Gun, which was used to bombard Paris from a distance of over 130 km.
 The gun had a bore diameter of 211 mm and a barrel length of 34 m.
 It was fired from concealed fixed positions in the forest of Coucy.